-How a consumer electronics brand optimizes their review process
+How a consumer electronics brand optimises their review process

-We also worked with a global consumer electronics brand to optimize the overall process of generating and managing reviews for their locations and products.
-Of course, this allowed us to identify interesting opportunities for process optimization, particularly in terms of how to get the desired number of reviews.
+We also worked with a global consumer electronics brand to optimise the overall process of generating and managing reviews for their locations and products.
+Of course, this allowed us to identify interesting opportunities for process optimisation, particularly in terms of how to get the desired number of reviews.

 Watch out for dark side of online reviews